retaildevcrews/helium/README.md

 Setup Container Registry

-- Create the Container Registry with admin access `disabled`
+- Create the Container Registry with admin access _disabled_

-> Currently, App Service cannot access ACR via the Managed Identity, so we have to setup a separate Service Principal and grant access to that SP
+> Currently, App Service cannot access ACR via the Managed Identity, so we have to setup a separate Service Principal and grant access to that SP.

 ```bash